*SAVE MONEY AND REDUCE TAXES

 VA Health Care Benefits

-The Veterans Administration provides a Medical Benefits Package, a standard enhanced health benefits plan available to all enrolled veterans.
-This plan emphasizes preventive that primary care that offers a full range of outpatient and inpatient services within VA health care system.
+The Veterans Administration provides a Health Benefits Package, a standard enhanced health benefits plan to all enrolled veterans.
+This plan emphasizes preventive primary care that offers a full range of outpatient and inpatient services within VA health care system.

 To apply for VA health care benefits, including enrollment you must fill out an application.